top of page

 heritage assets including conservation areas.

-previously L-shaped dormer and only include the box dormer on the rear roof
+With regard to the Loft conversion with dormer amendments were submtted to reduce the size of the previously L-shaped dormer and only include the box dormer on the rear roof

 slope, as recommended on the previous application.
 Although this feature is quite